MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## Technical upgrade from 19 and earlier

-This section outlines what's required for a technical upgrade
+This section outlines what's required for custom Word report layouts to work properly after a technical upgrade.

 ### Requirements

-- The System Application must be version 20.x
+- System Application must be version 20.x
 - Codeunit **44 Report Management** must implement the new event subscribers and integration events.

 ### Add code to codeunit 44 Report Management

-You must cangThe ReportManagement.Codeunit.al file the base application, you add code to support the new platform-driven events for documents and download, and for managing report layout selection and load from application logic.
+In the ReportManagement.Codeunit.al file the base application, you add code to support the new platform-driven events for documents and for selecting and loading report layouts from application logic.

-The old event `OnAfterHasCustomLayout` has been replaced with the following events:
+The `OnAfterHasCustomLayout` event has been replaced with the following events:

 - `SelectedBuiltinLayoutType`